Best Photos for Cross Stitch: What Works (And What Doesn't)

 Struggles:

 The tradeoff: Realistic photos often need 30-50 colors to look right.
 Simpler photos might only need 10-15.
 More colors means more thread management while stitching—not wrong, just something to consider.
-See our color count guide for more details.
+Browse the DMC color chart to see how 489 shades translate to real thread swatches, and check the color count guide for detailed recommendations.

 4. A subject that's large enough in the frame